AtriSukul1508/clawss/README.md

 - GPU costs are your own
 - remote runtime costs are your own
-- `clawss` does not provide hosted compute
+- `clawss` does not provide hosted compute and does not charge anything itself

 ## Why the dependency graph matters